sgbernardo/illinois_businessanalytics/README.md

 # Learnings from the Business Analytics Focus Area
 This repository serves as an exhibit of what I learned in the business analytics focus area during my time at the University of Illinois at Urbana-Champaign.
-I would like to thank all my professors and fellow students for the learning experience.
+I want to thank all my professors and fellow students for the learning experience.
+Most of the assignments were completed in R, a programming language commonly used in academia.

 ## Projects in this Repository